apiel/zicBox/NOTE.md

 ## Pixel TODO

+- TODO drum sample master:
+    -- instead of gain might want to add some drive...
+    -- there could even be two type of drive using center value --
+    ------> and volume should have some gain
+    ---   --> till half of the encoder it is the volume pct
+    ---   --> after half of the encoder it is the gain from 1.0 bis 20.0

 - FIXME fix FM on rpi

 - IDEA could we make overlapping component somehow refresh if the one under update?? :p